-- Each LDSO will stand up an integrated environment including the Registration Service, Network Operations and UMSO. - There is a requirement for each instance of MPRS to undertake testing in order that they can send / receive messages to / from the DIP in their end state architecture. - Any testing of DTN D-flows should be undertaken in PIT. - No requirement to test CSS to Registration Services functionality as this is tested in MHHS SIT Functional testing. - As part of Qualification Testing it is anticipated that PPs should be able to demonstrate all of the interfaces in the MHHS baseline applicable to their role and taking into account any optionality. - No requirement for test environment or test stubs for; - DCC CSS The data conditions are set when messages are sent to the DIP to satisfy CSS input - 'Pseudo Market Role' 'Test stub' required in order to mimic flows sent by non-LDSO parties to LDSOs. - Any Helix reports that are required will be stubbed.
+- Each LDSO will stand up an integrated environment including the Registration Service, Network Operations and UMSO. - There is a requirement for each instance of MPRS to undertake testing in order that they can send / receive messages to / from the DIP in their end state architecture. - Any testing of DTN D-flows should be undertaken in PIT.
+Any testing of DTN flows in Qualification testing (Non-SIT LDSO) is optional. - No requirement to test CSS to Registration Services functionality as this is tested in MHHS SIT Functional testing. - As part of Qualification Testing it is anticipated that PPs should be able to demonstrate all of the interfaces in the MHHS baseline applicable to their role and taking into account any optionality. - No requirement for test environment or test stubs for; - DCC CSS The data conditions are set when messages are sent to the DIP to satisfy CSS input - 'Pseudo Market Role' 'Test stub' required in order to mimic flows sent by non-LDSO parties to LDSOs. - Any Helix reports that are required will be stubbed.

-Figure 21 - LDSO Test Environment Architecture
+Figure 26 - LDSO Test Environment Architecture